 Counselor's Name: Mr. Jacob Smith

 School District: Kentucky High School

-has managed to not only the leadership role in a h with her mother and sist the community to pay th the family.
-Joanie is inc vovercome her disability, but nousehold without a father of ter who are also visually imple he household bills and comp dependent, enthusiastic, kind lealing with a severe visual impairment.
-Joanie but to embrace it.
-Joanie has willingly taken on or other family members to assist.
-Joanie lives paired.
-She has learned to travel independently plete the grocery shopping helping to provide for d and gentle.
-She exemplifies excellence through the benefit to the Governor's Scholars Program. r
+has managed to not only the leadership role in a h with her mother and sist the community to pay the the family.
+Joanie is inc v overcome her disability, but nousehold without a father or er who are also visually impa ne household bills and comple dependent, enthusiastic, kind a ling with a severe visual impairment.
+Joanie to embrace it.
+Joanie has willingly taken on other family members to assist.
+Joanie lives ired.
+She has learned to travel independently in the the grocery shopping helping to provide for and gentle.
+She exemplifies excellence through enefit to the Governor's Scholars Program.

 Counselor's Signature : Date: